siddhantgupta92/TransportationApp/README.md

 # TransportationApp

+Prototype for a transportation management app.
 It is a console based application.

 Run TransportationApp/src/org/transport/main/app/TransportationApp.java and please follow the instructions in the application.